spectrocloud/hello-universe-api/README.md

 Alternatively, you can install [Podman](https://podman.io/docs/installation).

-- If you are not running a Linux operating system, create and start the Podman Machine in your local environment.
+- If you are not using a Linux operating system, create and start the Podman Machine in your local environment.
 Otherwise, skip this step.
     ```
     podman machine init
     podman machine start